-Second is that the Sustainable Development Goals laid out by the United Nations, which for example aim to reduce global wealth inequality, are silent on population and the burden increased affluence will have on the planet.
+Second is that the Sustainable Development Goals laid out by the United Nations, which aim for example to reduce global wealth inequality, are silent on population and the burden increased affluence will have on the planet.
 One more reason why this conversation is so terribly overdue.
-Third – there is good news too – preferences for the number of children people wish to have are, what Dasgupta calls, socially embedded.
-They are subject to both people’s desire to compete with one another and to conform to a majority.
+Third – there is good news too – preferences for the number of children people wish to have is, what Dasgupta calls, socially embedded.
+It is subject to both people’s desire to compete with one another and to conform to a majority.
 Changing such preferences might be less costly than it first appears, though it will be none the easier for it.

-One thing Dasgupta, by his own admission, stops short of is formulating policies how to achieve optimum global population.
+One thing Dasgupta, by his own admission, stops short of is formulating policies as to how we could achieve optimum global population.
 Luckily, others are starting to be willing to discuss this.
-Equally important will be the tough discussion on how we can change our behaviour so as to live lighter on our environment, something I will cover in an upcoming review of Planetary Accounting.
+Equally important will be the tough discussion on how we can change our behaviour so as to live lighter on our environment, something I cover in my review of Planetary Accounting.

 Time and the Generations takes no prisoners where its level is concerned, being primarily written for an audience versed in economics and philosophy.
 Though I struggled to get to grips with parts of the book, I found it refreshing and uplifting to see an economist champion something else than endless growth.

 Disclosure: The publisher provided a review copy of this book.
 The opinion expressed here is my own, however.